hardy's skink of exposed rocky coastal headlands

 - Diet

-- Insectivorous - feeds on insects, spiders, wētā, and other small invertebrates.
-Also eats fruit and berries when available.
-A diurnal skink that basks in the sun on rocks and logs.
-Active during the day, particularly in the morning and late afternoon.
+- Insectivorous.
+Feeds on insects, spiders, wētā, and small invertebrates.
+Also eats fruit and berries.
+Diurnal forager active in morning and late afternoon.

 - Habitat

-- A wide range of habitats including native forests, scrublands, grasslands, coastal dunes, and rocky outcrops.
-Prefers open, sunny areas with plenty of rocks and logs for basking, and dense vegetation for cover.
-Often found in coastal areas, where it tolerates salt spray.
+- Native forests, scrublands, grasslands, coastal dunes, and rocky outcrops.
+Prefers open sunny areas with rocks for basking and vegetation for cover.

 - Range